 Reading and Wokingham

-We keep in touch with our local councillors (both Earley and Wokingham) and MP, and raise concerns with the appropriate authorities, attending meetings of Earley Town Council where necessary.
+e keep in touch with our local councillors (both Earley and Wokingham) and our MP.
+We raise concerns with the appropriate authorities on behalf of our members, attending meetings of Earley Town Council where necessary.

 Our Area Representatives are in regular contact with MERA members, who pay just £1 per annum to benefit from the information and support we provide.
 This website was created to keep our members better informed about what we are doing.

 Meetings are held on the second Thursday of every month at 8pm in the Kenton Road Day Centre.
 Residents who are members of MERA are welcome to attend.
 Our AGMs (held in May) are well attended, and we try to pick a speaker who will address topics of particular interest.